What's Happening in the Community?

 COVID-19 precautionary measures are being taken:

-- As of Monday, March 16, only designated personnel required to perform essential functions should report to work on-site (also see this).
+- Only designated personnel required to perform essential functions should report to work on-site (also see this).
 All other employees are asked to report to work virtually.
 All Columbia business travel, both international and domestic, is now suspended

 - The Forum, the University Libraries, Dodge Physical Fitness Center, and St. Paul's Chapel are closed until further notice.